nashiradeer/hydrogen/CONTRIBUTING.md

 #### Commit subjects

-A description containing what happened on this commit using the imperative, present tense ("change" not "changed" nor "changes") with the first letter lowercase, not ending with dot (.).
+A short description containing what happened on this commit using the imperative, present tense ("change" not "changed" nor "changes") with the first letter lowercase, not ending with dot (.).

 ### Branches